George Washington in the French and Indian War

-George Washington's military experience began in the French and Indian War with a commission as a major in the militia of the British Province of Virginia.
-In 1753 Washington was sent as an ambassador from the British crown to the French officials and Indians as far north as present-day Erie, Pennsylvania.
-The following year he led another expedition to the area to assist in the construction of a fort at present-day Pittsburgh, Pennsylvania.
-Before reaching that point, he and some of his men, along with Mingo allies led by Tanacharison, ambushed a French scouting party.
-Its leader was killed, although the exact circumstances of his death were disputed.
-This peacetime act of aggression is seen as one of the first military steps leading to the global Seven Years' War.
+George Washington's military experience began just prior to the French and Indian War when the governor of Virginia Robert Dinwiddie commissioned him as a major in the Virginia militia.
+Following this, Washington was sent in the same year as an envoy of the British Crown to French colonial authorities and Native Americans as far north as present-day Erie, Pennsylvania.
+In 1754 he led another expedition to the area to assist in the construction of a fort at present-day Pittsburgh.
+Before reaching that point, Washington and some of his men, along with British-allied Mingo led by Tanacharison, ambushed a French scouting party.
+The scouting party's commander was killed, although the exact circumstances of his death were disputed.
+This peacetime act of aggression is seen as one of the inciting incidents of the Seven Years' War.
 The French responded by attacking fortifications Washington erected following the ambush, forcing his surrender.
 Released on parole, Washington and his troops returned to Virginia.

-In 1755, he participated as a volunteer aide in the ill-fated expedition of General Edward Braddock, where he distinguished himself in the retreat following the climactic Battle of Monongahela.
-He served from 1755 until 1758 as colonel and commander of the Virginia Regiment, directing the provincial defenses against French and Indian raids and building the regiment into one of the best-trained provincial militias of the time.
-He led the regiment as part of the 1758 expedition of General John Forbes that successfully drove the French from Fort Duquesne, during which he and some of his companies were involved in a friendly fire incident.
-Unable to get a commission in the British Army, Washington then resigned from the provincial militia, married, and took up the life of a Virginia plantation owner.
+In 1755, Washington participated as a volunteer aide in the ill-fated Braddock Expedition led by Major-general Edward Braddock, where he distinguished himself in the retreat following the Battle of the Monongahela.
+Washington served from 1755 until 1758 as colonel of the Virginia Regiment, directing the provincial defenses against French and Native Americans raids and building the regiment into one of the best-trained provincial regiments in the Thirteen Colonies.
+He led the regiment as part of the 1758 Forbes Expedition of Brigadier-general John Forbes that successfully drove the French from Fort Duquesne, during which he and some of his companies were involved in a friendly fire incident.
+Unable to get a commission in the British Army, Washington then resigned from his commissions, married, and took up the life of a Virginia plantation owner.

 Washington gained valuable military skills during the war, acquiring tactical, strategic, and logistical military experience.
-He also acquired important political skills in his dealings with the British military establishment and the provincial government.
-His military exploits, although they included some notable failures, made his military reputation in the colonies such that he became a natural selection as the commander in chief of the Continental Army following the outbreak of the American Revolutionary War in 1775.
-His successes in military and political spheres during that conflict led to his election as the first President of the United States of America.
+He also acquired important political skills in his dealings with British military officers and colonial officials.
+Washington's military exploits, although they included some notable failures, made his military reputation in the colonies such that he became a natural selection as the commander-in-chief of the Continental Army following the outbreak of the American Revolutionary War in 1775.
+His successes in military and political spheres during that conflict led to his election as the first President of the United States in 1789.